VachaLab/gorder-manual/src/manual_leaflets.md

 The leaflet assignment will be read from the NDX file `leaflets.ndx`, which should contain two groups: `UpperLeaflet` and `LowerLeaflet`.
 These groups should include the atoms of the upper and lower leaflets, respectively.
 The `heads` field specifies the head identifiers for all analyzed lipid molecules.
 Note that each lipid molecule must have only one head identifier; otherwise, an error will be returned.
 Since we are using a single NDX file, we also need to specify `frequency: !Once`, ensuring that the leaflet assignment from the NDX file is applied to all analyzed trajectory frames.

 The `UpperLeaflet` and `LowerLeaflet` groups may contain various atoms, but they **must** include all `heads` atoms for the lipids being analyzed.
 In other words, every analyzed lipid must be assigned to a leaflet.
-The NDX file itself can contain any number of additional groups, but for performance reasons, it is recommended to keep both the file and the specified groups as lightweight as possible.
+The NDX file itself can contain any number of additional groups, but for performance reasons, it is recommended to keep both the file and the specified groups as small as possible.

 ### Scrambling-safe leaflet assignment